-The Master of Library and Information Science program has rolling admissions.
+The Master of Library and Information Science program has rolling admissions and as of January 26, 2016, GRE scores are no longer required.
 Please consult the sections that follow for an overview of the program and guidance on the requirements and the admissions procedure.

-The recently introduced Master of Library and Information Science (MLIS) is a 36-credit program offered by the Department of Information and Library Science in the College of Education.
+The Master of Library and Information Science (MLIS) is a 36-credit program offered by the Department of Information and Library Science in the College of Education.
 The program is intended for those seeking to develop or advance in careers in the information professions giving students two options to pursue their interests.
-These include an Individualized Program and School Library Media Program.
+These include School Library Media and the Individualized Program.
 The Individualized Program shares the core courses with School Library Media but with the expected flexibility in the choice of electives deemed appropriate for professional practice in public, academic libraries, and digital information management.

 The College of Education at Southern Connecticut State University is accredited by the Council for Accreditation of Educator Preparation (CAEP), 1140 19th St NW, Suite 400 Washington, DC 20036 (202) 223-0077 .
 This accreditation covers the initial certification preparation program in school media in the State of Connecticut (Connecticut School Media is a K12 certification).
 CAEP is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation to accredit programs for the preparation of teachers and other professional school personnel.

 Please refer to the home page on admissions from the School of Graduate and Professional Studies for information on general requirements and the Online Graduate Application:

 Consideration for admission into the MLIS program is based on applicants meeting the minimum requirements for admission to the Graduate School as described in the Graduate Catalog under Minimum Acceptance Standards.
 The standard is defined as:

-A bachelor's degree from a regionally accredited college or university (or equivalent degree for students with degrees obtained in other countries) with an undergraduate cumulative grade point average of at least 3.0 (scale A = 4.0) and the recommendation of the graduate program.
+A bachelor's degree from a regionally accredited college or university (or equivalent for students with degrees obtained in other countries) with an undergraduate cumulative grade point average of at least 3.0 (scale A = 4.0) and the recommendation of the graduate program.